Gamma Sigma Sigma: History

-Service and organizational structure
+Symbols

+The colors of Gamma Sigma Sigma are maroon and white.
+Its symbols are the shepherd's crook and the omicron symbol.
+Its flower is the white rose.
+Its jewels are garnet and pearl.

+The sorority's publication is Perspectives.

+Activities

-Collegiate and alumni chapters are required to perform a defined number of service hours during the year as defined in their individual bylaws.
+Collegiate and alumni chapters are required to perform a defined number of service hours during the year as defined in their bylaws.
 Chapters/individuals may receive awards for their service or for participating in special emphasis projects.

+All members are encouraged to participate in the nationally designated service areas, known as project I.M.P.A.C.T.
+(Individuals Making Progress Across Communities Together).
+The current I.M.P.A.C.T. areas are Heart Health and Teen & Young Adult Mental Health Awareness.
+The sorority partners with other charitable organizations, with the longest-standing partnership held by the March of Dimes.
+Other partners include: American Foundation for Suicide Prevention, American Cancer Society, and Alex's Lemonade Stand Foundation.

+Governance

 Collegiate chapters are led by an executive board with the following roles.
 President, Service Vice President, Membership Vice President, Treasurer, Recording Secretary, Corresponding Secretary, Financial Secretary, Public Relations Coordinator, National Representative, and Alumni Liaison.
-All are elected by the chapter except for the Parliamentarian, who is appointed by the President.
+All are elected by the chapter except for the Parliamentarian, who the President appoints.

 The sorority's national governing body is the National Convention, held biennially in odd-numbered years.
 During each convention, the delegation elects the National Board of Directors, which coordinates the sorority's activities.
 The delegation also chooses two service project areas for emphasis during the next two years.
-All members are encouraged to participate in these areas in particular, known as project I.M.P.A.C.T.
-(Individuals Making Progress Across Communities Together).
-The current I.M.P.A.C.T. areas are Anti-bullying and Suicide Prevention and Invisible Disabilities and Diseases.

-The sorority partners with other charitable organizations, with the longest standing partnership held by the March of Dimes.
-Other partners include: National Coalition for Homeless Veterans, American Cancer Society, and Alex's Lemonade Stand Foundation.